Karishma Shirvoikar

-Karishma Purushottam Shirvoikar (born 4 August 2001) is an Indian professional footballer from Goa, who plays as a forward for the Indian Women's League club Sribhumi and represents the India women's national football team.
+Karishma Purushottam Shirvoikar (born 4 August 2001) is an Indian professional footballer from Goa, who plays as a forward for the Indian Women's League club Kickstart and represents the India women's national football team.

 Early life

-Karishma hails from a small sea-side village named Odxel, on the outskirts of Panaji, Goa.
+Shirvoikar is from a small sea-side village named Odxel, on the outskirts of Panaji, Goa.
 Her mother, Anjani, sells vegetables for a living as her father, Purushottam, is sick and stays at home.
 She studied at Our Lady of the Rosary Higher Secondary school, Dona Paula.
 She lives in Panaji.
 In the school, she learnt her basics from coach Carol Fernandes Gomes.